LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 ### Seamless transfers with the Bot Transfer Context

 In a bot-to-bot transfer, what makes the transfer *seamless* to the consumer is passing the conversational context--an intent or user message--from the sender bot to the receiver bot.
 With this information in hand, after the transfer the receiver bot can immediately start the appropriate dialog.
 The result is a graceful hand-off.

-To pass the conversational context to the receiver bot, you need to do two things:
+It's optional to pass the conversational context to the receiver bot, and you can do this on a case-by-case basis as you require.
+To do so, do the following in the bot:

 1. In the [LivePerson Agent Escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) integration, select the **Bot Transfer Context** checkbox.